Iamthelaw/notes/✅ code-complete.md

 #### Methodology and Size

 In social settings, the more formal the event, the more uncomfortable your clothes have to be (high heels, neckties, and so on).
-In software development, the more formal the project, the more paper you have to generate to make sure you’ve done your home- work.
+In software development, the more formal the project, the more paper you have to generate to make sure you’ve done your homework.

 the more people’s brains you have to coordinate, the more formal documentation you need to coordinate them.

-The point of your writing the plan is to force you to think carefully about configura- tion management and to explain your plan to everyone else.
-The documentation is a tangible side effect of the real work you do as you plan and construct a software sys- tem.
-If you feel as though you’re going through the motions and writing generic doc- uments, something is wrong.
+The point of your writing the plan is to force you to think carefully about configuration management and to explain your plan to everyone else.
+The documentation is a tangible side effect of the real work you do as you plan and construct a software system.
+If you feel as though you’re going through the motions and writing generic documents, something is wrong.

 ## Chapter 28 Managing Construction